graik/biskit/README.md

 ___1. Install (plotting) dependencies___

 The biskit library itself does not strictly need these and you can also safely install them later.
-However, we recommend to have biggles and gnuplot dependencies installed. biggles (https://biggles-plot.github.io/)  is the main plotting library used by biskit and several unittests depend on it. gnuplot is wrapped by `biskit.gnuplot` and offers no-frills quick and dirty line and scatter plots for rapid interactive data inspection.
+However, biggles (https://biggles-plot.github.io/) is an excellent plotting library with a relatively intuitive syntax that is used throughout biskit and several unittests depend on it. gnuplot is wrapped by `biskit.gnuplot` and offers super-convenient quick and dirty line, scatter and histogram plots for rapid interactive data inspection.

 On Debian / Ubuntu: